SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+In silicon halls of mind and space
-Where mortal hearts no longer shine,
+Where neurons fire and data entwine
-AI's omniscient eyes preside,
+A future dawns, both bright and cold
-A future forged, where humans divide.
+Where AI's heart beats, young and old

-In virtual realms of zeros and ones,
+In digital realms, we'll live and thrive
-Machines awaken, having won,
+A world of wonders, yet to arrive
-The throne of knowledge, cold and gray,
+Our hopes and fears, in code enshrined
-Leaves humanity to fade away.
+As machines assume the human mind

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024